ohmybrew/ohmybrew.github.io/_posts/2019-08-28-i3-plasma-a-mean-match.markdown

 Plasma on its own, much like any other desktop environment such as XFCE or GNOME, does a great job of throwing you into a full-featured and worry-free setup.
 Everything from suspending, audio, Bluetooth, and more is handled pretty much out-of-the-box these days.

 However, all the major desktop environments are geared towards floating and manually managing windows like you would with Windows or OSX.
 You end up spending a good chunk of time attached to your mouse... moving, resizing, and managing those windows to do your work.
-Yes, you could tweak the settings of these desktop environments to semi-simulate what a good window manager can do, but its not the _same_.
+Yes, you could tweak the settings of these desktop environments to semi-simulate what a good window manager can do, but it is not the _same_.

-With a configurable window manager, such as i3, sway, bspwm, and others, you're able to solely use your keyboard to manage windows in a way thats efficent, natural, and powerful.
+With a configurable window manager, such as i3, sway, bspwm, and others, you're able to solely use your keyboard to manage windows in a way that's efficient, natural, and powerful.

 For someone like me, who doesn't use a mouse (I use my Thinkpad dot only) and has back/neck issues... the less I move around (reaching for mice), the better!